zachleigh/laravel-property-bag/README.md

 ```

 ##### set($array)
 Set array keys to associated values.
 Values may be of any type.
 Returns Settings.
+**When a default value is passed to set(), it will not be stored in the database.** Don't be alarmed if your default values aren't showing up in the table.
-If a value is not registered in the allowed values array, a LaravelPropertyBag\Exceptions\InvalidSettingsValue will be thrown.
+If a value is not registered in the allowed values array, a LaravelPropertyBag\Exceptions\InvalidSettingsValue exception will be thrown.
 ```php
 $model->settings()->set([
   'key1' => 'value1',